The complete guide to charging an electric car

 Most plug-in car owners will install a wallbox charger to make charging their vehicles more convenient.
 You can either buy you have a tethered unit where the charging cable is attached box, or you’ve got get untethered one with just a socket, leaving you to provide the cable.

 Charging is simple in either case: locate the socket on your vehicle (usually obscured by a cap, just like a fuel-filler cap) and plug in the cable.
 Lights in the wallbox will indicate whether charging has commenced, and most cars will have a read-out of their own on the dash or infotainment screen.

 How to use a public charger

-Public chargers are slightly different to use from home chargers.
-Some require a subscription account or an RFID (radio frequency identification) card in order to access them, while others work on a pay-as-you go basis.
-To find the nearest ones, log on to www.zap-map.com has the most comprehensive map of public chargers in the UK.
+Public chargers are slightly different to use from home chargers: some require a subscription account or an RFID (radio frequency identification) card in order to access them, while others work on a pay-as-you go basis.
+To find the nearest ones, www.zap-map.com has the most comprehensive map of public chargers in the UK.

-Here you can specify the type of connectors and speeds you’re after in order to refine your search.
-Click on the individual station icons, and it will tell you what the charging rates are – usually expressed in terms of £ per kWh – and whether or not you need a subscription account.
+You can specify the type of connectors and speeds you’re after in order to refine your search.
+Click on the individual station icons, and it will tell you what the payment rates are – usually expressed in terms of pounds per kilowatt-hours – and whether or not you need a subscription account.